Read-Lab-UCI/DNA-methylation-kinetics-correlation/README.md

 `MLERatesInference.m` is used for inferring site-specific remethylation rates via maximum likelihood estimation in this paper.

-The `SimulationCodes` folder include models and input data for Distributive model and Processive model(based on 1D diffusion) used in this paper.
+The `SimulationCodes` folder include the stochastic models and input data for Distributive model and Processive model(based on 1D diffusion) used in this paper.

 ### Data